Upper gastrointestinal series: Medical uses

 Barium X-ray examinations are useful tools for the study of appearance and function of the parts of the gastrointestinal tract.
 They are used to diagnose and monitor esophageal reflux, dysphagia, hiatus hernia, strictures, diverticula, pyloric stenosis, gastritis, enteritis, volvulus, varices, ulcers, tumors, and gastrointestinal dysmotility, as well as to detect foreign bodies.
 Although barium X-ray examinations are increasingly being replaced by more modern techniques, such as computer tomography, magnetic resonance imaging, ultrasound imaging, endoscopy and capsule endoscopy, barium contrast imaging remains in common use because it offers the advantages of greater affordability, wider availability, and better resolution in assessing superficial mucosal lesions.

 Mechanism

-Barium sulfate is swallowed, which because it is a radio opaque substance does not allow the passage of X-rays.
+Barium sulfate is swallowed and is a radio opaque substance that does not allow the passage of X-rays.
 As a result, areas coated by barium sulfate will appear white on an X-ray film.
 The passage of barium sulfate through the gastrointestinal tract is observed by a radiologist using a fluoroscope attached to a TV monitor.
 The radiologist takes a series of individual X-ray images at timed intervals depending on the areas to be studied.
 Sometimes medication which produces gas in the gastrointestinal tract is administered together with the Barium sulfate.
 This gas distends the gastrointestinal lumen, providing better imaging conditions and in this case the procedure is called double-contrast imaging.